azeez-27/chatbot/backend/readme.md

-Run the following commands:
+Run the following commands to run the bot:

-cd chatbot-rag/backend
+cd chatbot/backend

 python -m venv .venv